 Fire Damage Tips

-You’ve suffered a fire loss.
-While you are waiting for us to arrive, below are some tips to help deal with the situation:
+You have suffered a fire loss.
+While you are waiting for help to arrive, below are some suggestions to help deal with the situation:

-- Carpets: Avoid being on carpet when possible.
+- Carpets: Avoid walking on carpet when possible.
 Do not use ”DIY” home carpet cleaners.

-- Ceilings/Walls: Do not attempt to wipe or wash ceilings and other absorbent surfaces.
+- Ceilings/Walls: Don’t attempt to wash or wipe ceilings and other absorbent surfaces.

 - Furnace: Change the air conditioner or furnace filter if the blower is operating.
-Tape double pieces of cheesecloth over air registers with masking tape.
+Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Rinse plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Rinse plants with water and mild soap, cleaning both sides of the leaves.

-If your home or business has been damaged by fire, water, mold, storm or other disaster, Call Paul!
+If your home or business has been damaged by water, fire, mold, storm or other disaster, Call Paul!